A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Reasons for Dataset Deprecation

-When legal actions involving datasets are successful, the result often impacts the dataset itself and even the derivative influence that the data has on algorithmic systems.
-For example, in a recent Federal Trade Commission settlement, Ever, Inc. deceived its customers when it collected their photos, failing to disclose how it used those photos to train facial recognition systems.
+When legal actions involving datasets are successful, the result often impacts the dataset itself and even the ongoing influence that the data has on algorithmic systems.
+For example, in a recent Federal Trade Commission settlement, Ever Inc. was found to have deceived its customers when it collected their photos, failing to disclose how it used those photos to train facial recognition systems.
 As part of the remedy for these violations, the settlement requires the company “to delete the photos and videos of Ever app users who deactivated their accounts and the models and algorithms it developed by using the photos and videos uploaded by its users”~\cite{ftc2021}.
 As these and other legal issues continue to arise involving datasets, providers should monitor them and take them into consideration in their deprecation decisions.
 This will also impact downstream users, who may incur liability if they use deprecated datasets with legal issues, even unwittingly~\cite{rizzi2020}.
 This further supports the urgent need for a deprecation framework, as well as the existence of an easily-accessible public repository so researchers can check which datasets present risks and may even cause legal liability if they use them.
-It is worth noting, however, that while one goal of the public repository is to promote transparency and understanding of the reasons for the deprecation, concerns over admissions of legal liability may limit or inhibit listing the specific legal analysis underlying the deprecation decision.
-Therefore, allowing for some flexibility in the specificity of legal reasons for deprecation is advisable.
+If a company makes a public commitment to follow the Framework, that promise can generally be legally enforced both by the FTC and State Attorneys General under Truth-In-Advertising/Deceptive and Unfair Practices statutes as well as by the SEC if it is a publicly traded company and the promise is part of their quarterly or annual SEC filing.
+It is worth noting, however, that while one goal of the public repository is to promote transparency and understanding of the reasons for the deprecation, concerns over admissions of legal liability may limit or inhibit listing all of the specific legal analysis underlying the deprecation decision.
+Therefore, allowing for some flexibility in the specificity of legal reasons outlined in a deprecation report is advisable.